axa-dev/.github/code-of-conduct.md

 recognizing yours and others limitations.

 This code of conduct is intended to guide the project development and project community.
-For use license, see the `license.md` file in each especific
+For use license, see the `license.md` file in each especific project.